wilson3849/lm-code-react-hooks-api-calls-disney/docs/activity_1.md

 In fact that is where you encounter your first React Hook [useState](https://reactjs.org/docs/hooks-state.html).

 We'll use the `useState` hook to persist our array of characters, which is currently [hard-coded](https://en.wikipedia.org/wiki/Hard_coding).
 As a result of our hard-coding, if Disney create a new film then the application wouldn't reflect the new character until you updated the hard-coded character array.
-Also if you later updated the hard code characters then it would mean you would have to re-deploy the application in order to see them on your application. 😱
+Also if you later updated the hard coded characters then it would mean you would have to re-deploy the application in order to see them on your application. 😱

 In short, hard-coding might be useful as a way of quickly developing a component, but in a real application we want to replace hard-coding with smarter data access.